parshnt/gclass-bot/README.md

 - This was done only for the sake of experimentation and to see how far things can be automated.
 Attend your classes sincerely.
 - YOU are choosing to use this, and if you point the finger at me if you got into any trouble, I will laugh at you.
-- I'm not responsible for any consequence you might face if this app failed or you get caught.
+- I'm not responsible for any consequence you might face if this bot failed or you get caught.

 License
 ----